 Rosenfeld Lawyers is committed to the aggressive representation of people injured in Arlington Heights, Illinois.
-If you or a loved one was injured in an accident, we invite you to contact our office for a free review of your case with an experienced Arlington Heights accident attorney.From Produce To Horses
+If you or a loved one was injured in an accident, we invite you to contact our office for a free review of your case with an experienced Arlington Heights accident attorney.

-Arlington Heights was founded by William Dunton in the mid 1800’s and went by the name Dunton until it was incorporated in 1887 as Arlington Heights.
-The population stayed at or below 2,000 until the 1920’s, staying a mostly agricultural region.
-In 1927, the horse track was opened and brought spectators and growth to the area.
-By 1930, the population had doubled, coming in at 4,997 in the census.
+Arlington Heights was founded by William Dunton in the mid-1800s and went by the name Dunton until it was incorporated in 1887 as Arlington Heights.
+The population stayed at or below 2,000 until the 1920s, staying in a primarily agricultural region.

-The original grandstand was in place until 1985, when it burned in a fire.
+The original grandstand was in place until 1985 when it burned in a fire.
 The track was rebuilt and opened again in 1989.
-Arlington Park Race Track hosts a Breeder's Cup qualifying race annually, the Arlington Million and even hosted the Breeder's Cup in 2002.
-Arlington Park is the largest local employer, with 4,500 employees reported in 2010.Standard Of Living: A Nice Place To Raise A Family
+Arlington Park Race Track hosts a Breeder's Cup qualifying race annually, the Arlington Million, and even hosted the Breeder's Cup in 2002.
+Arlington Park is the largest local employer, with 4,500 employees reported in 2010.

 - The total crime rate is 31% less than the rest of the state

 - Violent crimes are 76% lower when compared to the entire state

 - The high school graduation rate is 93%, 11% higher than the state average

 - Student ratios are 13:1, 24% lower than the state average